 The main principle behind Flutter is that it uses widgets for building UI which describe how the view will look like.
 Cupertino widgets, material design, scrolling, and other widgets offer extensible and customizable properties.
 Accessing the widget catalog Flutter developers receive the finest explanation of widget usage and installation.
 Flutter’s animations and simplicity in implementation are unique and no other technology offers such UI opportunities.
-Flutter provides better access to native elements as Flutter teams can easily use Objective-C, Swift or Java.
+Flutter provides better access to native elements as Flutter teams can easily use Objective-C, Swift, or Java.
 React Native is not worse.
-Its UI elements will feel like native too.
-React Native offers a variety of native UI components libraries.
-In Flutter UI both on iOS and Android will be consistent.
+Its UI elements will feel native too.
+React Native offers a variety of native UI component libraries.
+In Flutter UI both iOS and Android will be consistent.
 While with React Native users can contemplate the light difference between two operating systems’ UIs.
-In the case of apps with UI components heavily relying on the native APIs, the best choice would be to go to native development.
-Because Flutter uses Dart, there is no difference between templates, style and data – all tools are provided in one place which is widgets itself.
-In React Native everything is separated in a file.
+In the case of apps with UI components heavily relying on native APIs, the best choice would be to go to native development.
+Because Flutter uses Dart, there is no difference between templates, style, and data – all tools are provided in one place which is the widgets themselves.
+In React Native everything is separated into a file.

 Hot reload in Flutter and Reactive Native – what’s the difference?